retvaripeter/Project-1---Random-Quote-Generator/README.md

 // II.
 Returns the randomly selected quote object.

     We can simple call the function in the array[getTheRandomNumber], because it will contain the word return at the end.

+III.
+Challenge: only add a property if the object has it

+Check with console.log or in console with this code: quotes[randomnumber].citation or year has an undefined  value or not.
+If not than add it to the html.